skybet/skybet.github.io/_posts/2016-03-01-delivery-pipelines-kitchen-chef-docker.md

 tags:       open source, chef, ruby, jenkins, docker
 ---

 We have been using Chef for configuration management at SB&G for a good while now, making heavy use of Test Kitchen for testing our cookbooks with Jenkins, Docker containers and ServerSpec.

 These cookbooks also serve as local development environments.
 By distributing Vagrant box images containing all the necessary tools for Chef development to our teams, it is usually the case that simply cloning a cookbook in the Workstation VM and running Test Kitchen is enough to get a development version of an application running, in Docker containers, locally.
 Test Kitchen configures ports forwarded to the application, allowing developers to access locally hosted services from their desktop.

 It is a nice workflow, it means a high level of confidence that changes deployed in integration environments are the same changes that get released to production environments and that they work in the same way.
 Because developers are free to experiment locally, innovation is easier.
 Problems are caught earlier in the development process - saving time further down the line, and is increasingly common practice with configuration management tools like Chef and Puppet.

 Jenkins, Test Kitchen, Chef and Docker put together are much more than just a configuration management platform, though.

 Starting to think about how to increase our speed of delivery as we grew, we realised that small is good.
 Small teams, providing microservice-like services to each other with established APIs and SLAs.
-These teams need to be independent, with as little dependancy on other teams as possible.
-These teams need to be small which means they don’t want to have to manage complex build, test and development environments, but they do want to be able to have complex CI pipelines for all kinds of software, from php to nodejs or Java.
+These teams need to be independent, with as little dependency on other teams as possible.
+These teams need to be small which means they don’t want to have to manage complex build, test and development environments, but they do want to be able to have complex CI pipelines for all kinds of software, from PHP to Node.js or Java.
 How can Chef help?

 Chef recipes don’t just have to be used to write system configuration or install packages.
 With Test Kitchen and Docker, we can use Chef DSL to perform and test any action inside the container.
 Replacing CI integration bash scripts usually run by Jenkins with Chef DSL run by Test Kitchen makes these scripts testable and version controlled in the same way as Chef cookbooks.
 Developers and operations are using the same SDK to orchestrate their workflows, meaning greater collaboration.

-This means that we can write Test Kitchen suites that do things such as check out git repositories, execute Mocha tests, run eslint for nodejs, or install a compiler and build a binary, or do something with Maven.
+This means that we can write Test Kitchen suites that do things such as check out git repositories, execute Mocha tests, run ESLint for Node.js, or install a compiler and build a binary, or do something with Maven.
 Endless possibilities!

 This is good for a few reasons.
 First, your CI pipeline itself is now testable and version controlled code.
 Second, that CI pipeline is running inside a Docker container using the same software versions as will deploy onto the production platform, since they’re using the same Chef recipes.
 This means that your tests are representative, and you don’t have problems for example where one team needs Java 1.7 on the CI slave but another team needs Java 1.8, it is all in containers so everyone can get along.
 Third, developers and operations are now talking the same language.

 Testing of the application and the infrastructure code is part of the same delivery pipeline.
 At all stages of the development workflow, platform and applications are tested together, even on the developers local machine.

 The final piece of the puzzle is Jenkins Pipeline.
 This is a plugin for Jenkins maintained by CloudBees that allows you to configure your jobs as a Groovy-based DSL.
 The plugin allows job definitions to be stored and run directly from source control, which means the Jenkins pipeline can also be stored in the same git repository as the application and infrastructure code.
 We create ‘stub’ Jenkins jobs for each of our services, and these jobs run Pipeline DSL from the git repository maintained by the service owning team.

 That makes it very easy for a team to make changes to their CI workflows, while being able to make use of a centrally maintained Jenkins instance that has deep integration with Chef and other orchestration flows.
 Complex flows can be built that define the entire software delivery pipeline, with a very small cost of starting up a new project.

 An example might help at this point, so lets look at some code for an example Chef Integration.
-This example is a single git repository, containing both the application code (a nodejs application) and the infrastructure code.
+This example is a single git repository, containing both the application code (a Node.js application) and the infrastructure code.
 It also contains the CI pipeline as a Jenkins Pipeline definition.
-The nodejs application requires a connection to one of our MySQL databases in order to function.
+The Node.js application requires a connection to one of our MySQL databases in order to function.
 The layout of the repository:

 ```
 event-service/
 │   .kitchen.yml                <- Test Kitchen configuration.
 Container setup, Chef run lists
 │   Berksfile                   <- Berkshelf for Chef cookbook version management, pulling in common functionality
 │   workflow.groovy             <- Jenkins Pipeline job definition
-├───event-service/              <- NodeJS application
+├───event-service/              <- Node.js application
 ├───dockerfiles/                <- Dockerfiles for creating basic containers from images
 └───chef/
     ├───cookbooks/